What happens when you submerge a raw egg in vinegar for days? Check out how you can make a naked bouncy egg with your kids in this science experiment.

 Make sure to wash your hands with soap and water after playing with the bouncy egg.
 Raw eggs contain salmonella bacteria that can make you and your kids really sick!

 The bouncy egg experiment is a great way to introduce your kids to science words like hypothesis, observation, and conclusion.
-Check out the Bouncy Egg Experiment Packet for printable materials list and directions as well as worksheets to help your kids get the most out of this experiment!
+Check out the Free Bouncy Egg Experiment Packet for printable materials list and directions as well as worksheets to help your kids get the most out of this experiment!

 Bouncy Egg Variation:

 Want to take this neat science experiment a step further?
 Add food coloring to the vinegar and make colorful bouncy eggs!